- D.M.A., Doctor of Musical Arts, Yale School of Music, 2012

 - B.M., Bachelor of Music, Ithaca College, 2006

-Dominick DiOrio has been associate professor of music in choral conducting at the Indiana University Jacobs School of Music since 2012.
+Dominick DiOrio is professor of music in choral conducting at the Indiana University Jacobs School of Music, where he joined the faculty in 2012.
+He is also the fourteenth artistic director and conductor of the historic Mendelssohn Chorus of Philadelphia.

-He brings equal passion and determination to his work as a conductor and composer, and he has been recognized with The American Prizes in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).
+Whether leading an ensemble or crafting a new score, he brings equal passion and determination to his work in vocal and instrumental music and has been recognized with The American Prize in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).

-At IU, he is the director of NOTUS, a new music chamber chorus that he has elevated to national acclaim through commissions, recording projects, and invited performances at regional and national conferences of the American Choral Directors Association.
+At IU, DiOrio is the director of NOTUS, a new music chamber chorus that he has elevated to national and international acclaim through commissions, recording projects, and invited performances at regional and national conferences of the American Choral Directors Association (ACDA).

-NOTUS has also been recognized internationally, as it was one of only 24 choirs in the world selected by competitive audition to perform at the 12th World Symposium on Choral Music in Auckland, New Zealand (before it was canceled due to the coronavirus pandemic).
+NOTUS was one of only 24 choirs in the world selected by competitive audition to perform at the International Federation of Choral Music’s 12th World Symposium in Auckland, New Zealand (before it was canceled due to the coronavirus pandemic).
+NOTUS’s critically acclaimed debut album, Of Radiance & Refraction, featured the world-premiere recordings of five commissioned works by IU faculty composers.

 As a composer, DiOrio has been hailed for a keenly intelligent, evocative style, which shows “a tour de force of inventive thinking and unique colour” (Gramophone).
-His more than 50 published works have appeared at major venues around the world, including the Sydney Opera House, Lincoln Center, and Carnegie Hall.
+His music has been praised for its “depth of vision, mastery of compositional technique, and unique style” (The American Prize).
+His over 50 published works have appeared at major venues around the world, including the Sydney Opera House, Lincoln Center, and Carnegie Hall, as well as in Austria, Canada, China, Finland, Hong Kong, Ireland, South Korea, Sweden, and the U.K.